tejaslodaya/timeseries-clustering-vae/README.md

 ## Example - ECG data

+**NOTE: Please be wary of using this dataset.
+I had developed this library for an internal client project and had to obfuscate data using an opensource dataset.
+You may find some errors in the way I'm using this data**

 The above network is trained on a dataset of 8500 ECG's and tested on 950 ECG's Named ECG5000 on the [UCR archive](http://www.cs.ucr.edu/~eamonn/time_series_data/), this dataset has 5 classes, and the labels are used to generate different colors on PCA, tSNE chart.

 Here's a snapshot of the data: